stinenyhus/HOPE-keyword-query-Twitter/README.md

 ## Usage

 There are two pipelines:
-1. Querying Twitter for keywords
+1. Querying Twitter for keywords (this includes the 2nd pipeline)
 2. Automatically retrieving smoothed values for number of mentions over time and semantic scores over time

 ### 1. Querying Twitter for keywords